code-charity/crowd-fixes/README.md

 <img width="500" alt="usertweaks" src="https://user-images.githubusercontent.com/25022245/115540770-a7485500-a29e-11eb-9a98-c54a7a3823fb.png"><br>

 ### **Idea:**
-> ### One-fit-all.
-The web as a CSS(/js)-collaboration / wiki:  Crowd-Sourcing universal CSS Tweaks to refine, renew, reimagine the web.
+> ### Crowd-Sourcing universal CSS Tweaks to refine, renew, reimagine the web.  <br> - One-fit-all.
+The web as a CSS(/js)-collaboration / wiki
 **Scheme:**
-- Rule of the game: Everybody gets every tweak, as long as it is voted in consensus >80% "Yes".
+- "Rule of the game": Everybody gets/runs every tweak, as long as that is voted in consensus >80% "Yes".
 Every user can be asked again later.
 Disabling a tweak might change your vote to "No".
      - This will motivate thoughtfulness, unexpected help, wonderful creativitiy:
         - Deleting useless things
         - Enlarging tiny inputs